uniQuk/caReports/README.md

 - Saves diagrams as Markdown files for easy viewing

 #### `02-generate_diagrams_original.ps1` (Original folder)
-- This uses the raw unmodified .json files in /policies/original
+- This uses the verbose unmodified .json files in /policies/original
 - Uses guid's instead of friendly names
 - Original version of the diagram generator
 - Includes simpler diagrams